schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: versionNumber

-		Glyph.app's version number.
+		Glyph.app’s version number.
 Use this to check for version in your code.

 		:type: float